ririw/ririw.github.io/about.md

 permalink: /about/
 ---

-My name is Richard Weiss, and I work as Lead Data Data Consultant at Skyfii, in Sydney, Australia.
+My name is Richard Weiss, and I work as Lead Data Consultant at Skyfii, in Sydney, Australia.

 Skyfii is a market leader in WiFi and retail analytics, and we work with large retail clients to develop their data capabilities.
 Our particular focus is extending the sorts of analytics that _online_ properties take for granted to _physical_ retailers.